elkuku/test-vitepress/docs/2-starting-buttons.md

 As you see you'll need these often.
 It's a good thing to keep localhost and iitc open in different tabs.

 ## CSS
-Let keep our code clean and move the styles thing into another file.
-We already have a so far unused file for it:
+Let's keep our code clean and move the styles into another file.
+We already have one which is still empty: `styles.css`

 :::code-group
 ```css [styles.css]